 Verse 19: dute la tiere dal Egjit (all the land of Egypt) e sarà incolme di sanc (will be full of blood), parfin i arbui e i claps (even the trees and stones).
 It would appear to me that the Friulian has not got this sentence quite right, and that it should have rather read as something along the lines of: dute la tiere dal Egjit e sarà incolme di sanc, parfin i recipients di len e di clap.
 Un recipient is a drinking vessel; the sense to be conveyed here was that not only the water of the Nile should be nauseous but also the vessels from which the water was consumed, whether they be of wood (di len) or stone (di clap).

-Vocabulary: alçâ (to raise), dâ un colp (to strike, to hit; literally, to give a strike), presince di (before, in front of), cerçâ (to taste, to try; can be understood here as to drink), no… gran (not at all, hardly), fâ compagn (to do the same), no… lafè (not at all, hardly), precîs che (just as), la spale (shoulder), voltâ lis spalis (to turn away; literally, to turn one’s shoulders), cence nancje (without even), scomponisi (to get perturbed), il fat (fact; can be understood here as occurrence, event), sgjavâ (to dig), dongje di (near), cirî (to look for, to seek), aghe di bevi (water to drink), tacâ (to take on), dâ jù (to strike), passâ (to go by, to elapse), siet dîs (seven days).
+Vocabulary: alçâ (to raise), dâ un colp (to strike, to hit; literally, to give a strike), presince di (before, in front of), cerçâ (to taste, to try; can be understood here as to drink), no… gran (not at all, hardly), fâ compagn (to do the same), no… lafè (not at all, hardly), precîs che (just as), la spale (shoulder), voltâ lis spalis (to turn away; literally, to turn one’s shoulders), cence nancje (without even), scomponisi (to get perturbed), il fat (fact, matter), sgjavâ (to dig), dongje di (alongside, by), cirî (to look for, to seek), aghe di bevi (water to drink), tacâ (to take on), dâ jù (to strike), passâ (to go by, to elapse), siet dîs (seven days).

-From verse 23, cence nancje scomponisi dal fat can be understood as without even being perturbed by the event.
+From verse 23, cence nancje scomponisi dal fat can be understood as without even being perturbed by the matter.

 You now read about the second plague: i crots (frogs).